einSelbst/overnext/README.md

     <details>
       <summary>Show commit types</summary>

-    - feat: A new feature
+    - `feat`: A new feature
-    - fix: A bug fix
+    - `fix`: A bug fix
-    - docs: Documentation only changes
+    - `docs`: Documentation only changes
-    - style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+    - `style`: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
-    - refactor: A code change that neither fixes a bug nor adds a feature
+    - `refactor`: A code change that neither fixes a bug nor adds a feature
-    - perf: A code change that improves performance
+    - `perf`: A code change that improves performance
-    - test: Adding missing tests or correcting existing tests
+    - `test`: Adding missing tests or correcting existing tests
-    - build: Changes that affect the build system or external dependencies (example scopes: webpack, typescript, pnpm)
+    - `build`: Changes that affect the build system or external dependencies (example scopes: webpack, typescript, pnpm)
-    - ci: Changes to our CI configuration files and scripts (example scopes: Github Actions, BrowserStack, SauceLabs)
+    - `ci`: Changes to our CI configuration files and scripts (example scopes: Github Actions, BrowserStack, SauceLabs)
-    - chore: Other changes that don't modify src or test files
+    - `chore`: Other changes that don't modify src or test files
-    - revert: Reverts a previous commit
+    - `revert`: Reverts a previous commit
     </details>

 ## Scripts